Fresh Pear Bread Pudding

 Serves: 8 to 10

 Warm from the oven and softly scented with cinnamon, this is one of my favorite cool weather desserts.
 It's a perfect way to use up leftover bread and those sweet and juicy pears that may have become a bit past their prime.
 If you have day-old pastries or croissants, cut those up and add them to the mixture!
-The Bourbon Sauce is a classic addition if you so choose, but the pudding will certainly stand on its own!

 - 4 eggs, lightly beaten Add to list

-- 2 cups half and half Add to list
+- 2 cups half-and-half Add to list

 - 1/4 cup melted butter Add to list